ibm-cloud-docs/logs-router/howto/onboard-cloud-logs-tenant.md

 {: pre}

-If the creation (onboarding) request was successful, a response that contains your tenant metadata is returned.
+If the creation request was successful, a response that contains your tenant metadata is returned.
 For example,

 ```json
 {